siefkenj/IBLODEs/book/typst/modules/introduction.typ

 - Work through the practice problems.
 These will serve as a check on whether you've understood the main ideas well enough to apply them.

-*The core exercises.*
+*Core exercises.*
 Most (but not all) core exercises will be worked through during lecture time, and after each of the core exercises there is space provided for you to work.
 The point of the core exercises is to develop the main ideas of differential equations by exploring examples.

 *Contributing to the book.* Did you find an error?
 Do you have a better way to explain a differential equations concept?
 Please, contribute to this book!
 This book is open-source, and we welcome contributions.
-Contributions/issues should be made on GitHub at https://github.com/siefkenj/IBLODEs
+Contributions/Issues should be raised on GitHub at https://github.com/siefkenj/IBLODEs

 == For the instructor

 This book was designed for a one-semester introductory differential equations course in the second year with a focus on modelling and simulation (MAT244 at the University of Toronto).
-It has not been designed for a proofs-based course, nor is it designed for a "learn 5 methods to solve specific ODEs"-course.
+It has not been designed for a proofs-based course nor a "learn 5 methods to solve specific ODEs"-course.

 The book leans heavily on simulation via Euler's method.
 It's main thrust is the analysis of the